ATE Insurance and Outlay Funding for Scottish Commercial, Clinical Negligence and Personal Injury Disputes

 Temple’s outlay funding has proven very popular because it removes the financial barriers which may prevent you running a case to its full potential.
 Easy to administer and affordable, it gives peace of mind to your clients and keeps the financial liability off your balance sheet.

-- For their peace of mind, it is a prerequisite that your client apply for, is offered and has accepted a Temple Legal Protection ATE insurance policy.
+- For additional peace of mind, it is a prerequisite that your client apply for, is offered and has accepted a Temple Legal Protection ATE insurance policy.
 This fully indemnifies our funding provision; if the case is unsuccessful, neither your firm nor your client is liable for any outlays.

 Find out more about what Temple offer Scottish litigators by downloading our ATE Insurance and Outlay Funding for Commercial Litigation in Scotland.